U.S. blacklists Chinese crime boss, others in anti-corruption sanctions

 It also designated Harry Varney Gboto-Nambi Sherman, now a prominent lawyer, Liberian senator and head of the Liberian Senate Judiciary Committee, who was indicted but later acquitted for his role in a bribery scheme in Liberia.

-Reporting by Andrea Shalal and Arshad Mohammed; Editing by David Gregorio and Lisa Shumaker
+Reporting by Andrea Shalal and Arshad Mohammed; Editing by Lisa Shumaker and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.